microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![Edit query.](./Media/EditQueryFromTable.png)

-1. In the Power Query Editor - **Queries** pane select the **DimProduct_raw** and in the formula bar we'll update the following entity value to our merged table from the previous [**Data Preparation**](https://github.com/microsoft/pbiworkshops/blob/main/Day%20After%20Dashboard%20in%20a%20Day/DataPreparation.md#joining-tables-using-the-diagram-view) section.
+1. In the Power Query Editor - **Queries** pane select the following tables and in the formula bar we'll update the following entity value to our merged table from the previous [**Data Preparation**](https://github.com/microsoft/pbiworkshops/blob/main/Day%20After%20Dashboard%20in%20a%20Day/DataPreparation.md#joining-tables-using-the-diagram-view) section.

+    1. Select the **DimProduct_raw** table and complete the before and after:

     | Before | After |
     | :-- | :-- |